-\textit{Conclusion.} With the assistance of a QD), we reveal the Rabi oscillations of MQ.
-We demonstrate that Rabi beats emerge when finite-size effects and inhomogeneous potentials are taken into account.
-The beating frequency is directly related to the deviations caused by these factors, providing a quantitative method for assessing the stability of Majorana qubits.
-We further investigate the influence of dissipation on MQ stability.
-We find that the beating frequency remains unaffected by weak dissipation.
-More interestingly, dissipation only affects the terms near the QDs in an ideal MQ system.
-Dissipation far from the QDs is suppressed in an MQ with better stability, suggesting that high-quality MQs can indeed avoid certain patterns of decoherence.
+\textit{Conclusion.} We have shown that coupling a QD to an MQ enables direct access to its Rabi dynamics.
+In realistic systems, finite-size effects and inhomogeneous potentials give rise to Rabi beating, with a frequency $2\delta\Omega = 2(E_1\cos\theta + t_1\sin\theta)$ set by the MQ deviation parameters $E_1$ and $t_1$.
+Since all other parameters can be independently extracted from experimental measurements, the beating pattern provides a direct and quantitative route to determine these deviations.
+We further investigate the role of dissipation and find that the beating frequency remains robust against weak disspative processes, which primarily lead to a decay of the oscillation amplitude without altering the underlying frequency splitting.
+Moreover, dissipation can assist in driving the system toward a mixed-parity configuration, providing a practical route for initializing the states required to observe the beating pattern.
+Our results establish a practical and experimentally accessible approach to characterizing MQ stability and provide new insight into the dynamical consequences of Majorana nonlocality.